coreruleset/documentation/content/development/testing.md

 To test we need two containers: the WAF itself, and a backend, provided in this case by the http://httpbin.org project.
 The `docker-compose.yml` in the CRS Git repository is a ready-to-run configuration for testing, to be used with the `docker compose` command.

--> The supported platform is modsecurity 2 with Apache
+-> The supported platform is ModSecurity 2 with Apache httpd

 Let's start the containers using:
 ```bash